YvosOnTheHub/LabNetApp/Kubernetes_v4/Scenarios/Scenario03/4_Harvest/README.md

 ...
 ```

-As Harvest does not work as a containerized application, we will create the following objects so that Prometheus can retrieve metrics from Harvest:
+As Harvest does not work as a containerized application in this scenario, we will create the following objects so that Prometheus can retrieve metrics from Harvest:

 - **NameSpace**: tenant that will host the EndPoint & Service
 - **EndPoint**: Kubernetes object that specifies the address of the Prometheus exporter exposed by Harvest